Rediscovering Your Purpose

 “Life at Highgate is full of choices.
 We make it our business to find out the individual preferences of our residents, who have the freedom and flexibility to live a life that is truly their own.”

-Howard N. Addison, President and CEO, Highgate Senior Living
+- Howard N. Addison, President, Highgate Senior Living

 We believe the secret to living well, well into old age, is engagement.
 Staying mentally, physically, socially and spiritually engaged helps stave off unhappiness, senility and ill-health.
 Part of putting this into practice is remembering what it is we love to do and then continuing to do it.
 The other part is being open to new experiences, making new friends and learning new skills.
 Helping residents do these things is our purpose.